Single strandings,

 Islands Humpback Whale National Marine Sanctuary.

-detect "quiet" submarines by flooding the oceans with soundwaves.
+to detect "quiet" submarines by flooding the oceans with soundwaves.

-engine" and say it could harm the whales in their favorite breeding
+jet engine" and say it could harm the whales in their favorite breeding

 habitat.

-other marine life," Achitoff said.
+alone other marine life," Achitoff said.
 "It is really a question of

 looking for a pain threshold."

-change" in the whales.
+the whales.

-they say the test will not harm the humpbacks, and will help the Navy
+But they say the test will not harm the humpbacks, and will help the Navy

 avoid disturbing marine life in future by obtaining data on what exactly